 Privacy and tech justice are truly community and systemic issues – interconnecting with many other rights, and intersecting with pretty much every other social justice and systemic equity issue that we face.

-Washington state is on the cutting edge of the privacy fight with our defeat of weak data privacy bills from passage, and the stand we took for the rights of our most precarious community members as legislators considered what was essentially a digital ID bill.
-We created educational material on Surveillance technologies used by Seattle Police Department (and potentially shared with other agencies and depts) and helped drive more public comments for consideration by the Seattle City Council on these technologies.
+We’ve helped Washington state stay on the cutting edge of the privacy fight with our work to defeat weak data privacy bills from passage, the stand we took for the rights of our most precarious community members as legislators considered what was essentially a digital ID bill, our input into federally preemptive bills, and our push to help pass a strong My Health My Data Act in 2023!
+We created educational material on Surveillance technologies used by Seattle Police Department (and potentially shared with other agencies and depts) and helped drive more public comments for consideration by the Seattle City Council on these technologies, and we’re still in these local fights, as well as national fights against bad internet bills, and beyond!

-WA People’s Privacy Network is now tracking national privacy legislation and bill language closely, and we’re laying groundwork in community for all of the tech justice organizing work that we know lies ahead.
+WA People’s Privacy continues to track state and national privacy legislation and bill language, and to lay organizing and networking groundwork for all of the tech justice organizing work that we know lies ahead.

 The focus of our work ahead is to:

-- establish our infrastructure and secure funding that supports QTBIPOC-led community organizing in tech justice & data privacy spaces;
+- Better establish our basic infrastructure, and secure funding that can stabilize and support QTBIPOC-led community organizing in tech justice & data privacy spaces;

-- be open to, and offer, ways to get involved in tech justice, including training other individuals and groups to engage in people’s advocacy with legislative and municipal bodies; and
+- Be open to, and offer, ways to get involved in tech justice, including training other individuals and groups to engage in people’s advocacy with legislative and municipal bodies;

-- to hold meetings, listening sessions and community events to assess and meet people’s data privacy and tech justice needs.
+- Hold meetings, listening sessions and community events to assess and meet people’s data privacy and tech justice needs.